Third Hour Now up and running on the Rush Limbaugh program.

 You know, that's when you get to determine what you want to talk about.

-Debate, talk, converse about anything, almost anything.
+Debate, talk, converse, about anything, almost anything.

-Hey, the Hillary Clinton's back at it.
+Hey, Hillary Clinton's back at it.

-It was last summer, I guess, when I was in for rush.
+It was last summer, I guess, when I was in for Rush.

-Norman Shue, that story broke, I guess, in August when uh when I was in for rush, and now Hillary Clinton's campaign has been accused of raising huge piles of money in Chinatown coming from donors who can't be located or who were improperly repaid for their contributions.
+And now Hillary Clinton's campaign has been accused of raising huge piles of money in Chinatown coming from donors who can't be located or who were improperly repaid for their contributions.

 I mean, one week you're on the cover of time, the next week you're doing it.

-Boom buddy boom, just like that.
+Boom, buddy, boom, just like that.

-So Hillary's in the news, the Barack Obama down in South Carolina, trying to uh get some headway going there, begins a tour of gospel singers around around the uh Bible Belt State.
+Barack Obama down in South Carolina, trying to get some headway going there, begins a tour of gospel singers around the Bible Belt State.

 The gospel music stirred a controversy, I guess, this week because one of the performers was a Grammy award-winning singer, Donnie McClurkin.